• January 11, 2022

 Monitoring companies can respond in a number of ways to fire alarm system triggers.
 They have the capabilities to action extremely fast responses and can identify and action a response in a matter of minutes, therefore providing the least chance of fire damage.

 The response is most likely to always involve the fire brigade, but could also include other emergency services depending on the severity of the incident, such as the police.
+In complex environments like healthcare settings or education campuses, the response must be tailored to specific evacuation needs and life-safety requirements.

 In addition to an emergency response, the monitoring company will also carry out the agreed protocol with the business site, such as contacting key individuals about the incident.
+This level of oversight is a core component of connected managed services, where fire and security systems work in tandem to provide a holistic view of building safety.

 A fire alarm monitoring company, therefore, have a very important role in protecting sites and businesses with a monitoring contract in place.
 Not only can they improve the overall safety of a site and increase the protection of employees and visitors, but they can also reduce false alarms, improve business productivity and save the emergency services valuable time and money.